devzendo/transputer-macro-assembler/README.md

 * code generation
   * prevent reassignment to the same constant
   * handle overflowing DB/DD/DW data in code generation

+* nice-to-haves...
+  * handling conversion of exceptions that the macro manager might throw when expanding
+  * better case insensitivity of keywords https://stackoverflow.com/questions/38070885/how-to-handle-case-insensitive-keywords-with-scala-parser-combinators
+  * macros shouldn't be able to replace keywords

 Rationale
 ---------